pulpgrinder/sic-transit/README.md

 Returns an array containing the names of all defined transitions.

 ### `getPanelList()`
 Returns an array of the ids of panels within the panel container.
-Note that this does **not** include the special internal panels used to implement certain effects, as those do not have ids, nor does it include user-created panels that likewises don't have ids (user-created panels with ids will be included);
+Note that this does **not** include the special internal panels used to implement certain effects, as those do not have ids, nor does it include user-created panels that likewise don't have ids (user-created panels with ids will be included);

 ### `getTos()`
 Returns the panel currently at the top of the panel stack.